t0mk/docker-s3/README.md

 # Docker S3 image

 This is an image which is capable of saving and restoring various artifacts.
 It can save/load to/from to a local path, or S3.
+It can download dumps from HTTP.
 It can work with directories and with MySQL/Mariadb database dumps.
 There are commands:

 - save: make tarball from given directories on container fs and arbitrarily upload it to a path in S3
 - load: extract tarball in container fs.
 The tarball can come from path in S3, or from local file